iterative/dvc.org/content/docs/start/experiments/experiment-pipelines.md

 # Get Started: Experiment Pipelines

-Eventually, managing your notebook cells may start to feel fragile, and you may want to structure your project and code.
-When you are ready to [migrate from notebooks to scripts](https://towardsdatascience.com/from-jupyter-notebook-to-sc-582978d3c0c), DVC <abbr>Pipelines</abbr> can help you standardize your workflow following software engineering best practices:
+Eventually, managing your notebook cells may start to feel fragile, and you may want to structure your project and code for reproducible execution.
+When you are ready to
+[migrate from notebooks to scripts](https://towardsdatascience.com/from-jupyter-notebook-to-sc-582978d3c0c), DVC <abbr>Pipelines</abbr> can help you standardize your workflow following software engineering best practices: